norchain/Tron-Ark/README.md

 When a cycle is ended, if the leading ark keeps the distance from the last ark with more than 10,000 miles for three continous cycles (including this cycle), the game ends.

 After the game ended, the crypto in the pool will be dispensed to all the passengers, with the ratio of the total investment they put onto the winner ark during the last 3 cycles.

+## Gameplay Analysis

+Comparing with the Famous Fomo3D, the restrict voting mechanism can ensure the later participants still be able to achieve high dividend.

+## The Team

+[Norchain.io](norchain.io) is a technology team based Toronto, Canada.
+The team members are professionals of blockchain, machine learning, cybersecurity and mobile internet.
+Norchain has won a lot of global develop competitions and hackathons.